Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Cleaning Trajectories

 \section{Cleaning Trajectories}

-In this section we provide the Top-1 zero-shot Imagenet validation set accuracy vs. the ASR of the model during its cleaning procedure.
-Each plot in the following figures show the trajectory for a specific hyperparameter combination.
-The increasing epochs is depicted by the increasing size and intensity of the markers.
+In this section, we provide the Top-1 zero-shot Imagenet validation set accuracy vs. the ASR of the model during its cleaning procedure.
+Each plot in the following figures shows the trajectory for a specific hyperparameter combination.
+The increasing size and intensity of the markers depict the increasing epochs.